proxmox/proxmox-backup/docs/faq.rst

 Is the backup incremental/deduplicated?
 ---------------------------------------

-With Proxmox Backup Server, backups are sent incremental and data is deduplicated on the server.
-This minimizes both the storage consumed and the network impact.
+With Proxmox Backup Server, backups are sent incrementally to the server, and data is then deduplicated on the server.
+This minimizes both the storage consumed and the impact on the network.